-At some point, most seniors need to modify their driving (only during daylight hours and good weather) or have to turn their keys in altogether.
+An important part of your aging parent’s checklist is to assess their ability to transport themselves.
+At some point, most seniors need to modify their driving (for example, only during daylight hours and good weather) or many of them have to turn their keys in altogether.

-This is a critical point in their aging process because social engagement and community are essential to emotional and mental wellbeing.
-Based on a joint effort by The Hartford and MIT Age Lab, AARP created this free, online Webinar We Need to Talk, on how to assess and discuss senior driving ability.
+This is a critical point in the aging process because social engagement and community are essential to emotional and mental wellbeing.
+Based on a joint effort by The Hartford and MIT Age Lab, AARP created this free, online Webinar: We Need to Talk, on how to assess and discuss senior driving ability.

-Your caring for aging parents checklist should include scheduling assessments with licensed home care agencies and/or touring senior care communities in your area.
+Your checklist for caring for your aging parents should include scheduling assessments with licensed home care agencies and/or touring senior care communities in your area.
 The benefits of doing this early include:

 - You can proactively identify top picks while your parents are still able to contribute to the conversation.

 - You’ll have immediate resources you trust, if and when the time comes that your parents need more help than you can provide.

 Our Caring for Aging Parents Checklist Is Here for You